 To make this vision a reality the government needs to overcome a number of challenges.
 With over 20 million Kenyans still living below the poverty line, a number of security threats and a population eager to see progress on job creation and public services, there are considerable demands on the government to deliver for its people.

-AGI has been supporting President Kenyatta and his team to enhance a number of critical centre-of-government functions.
-We have to put in place the systems and structures needed to monitor and drive progress on priority infrastructure and development projects including over 5000MW of electricity generation projects and a new railway linking Nairobi and Mombasa, and are helping the government to communicate effectively what progress is being made and what Kenyans can hold their government to account for delivering.
+AGI funds support to President Kenyatta and his team to enhance a number of critical centre-of-government functions.
+This support is putting in place systems and structures needed to monitor and drive progress on priority infrastructure and development projects including over 5000MW of electricity generation projects and a new railway linking Nairobi and Mombasa, and are helping the government to communicate effectively what progress is being made and what Kenyans can hold their government to account for delivering.